LiveOverflow/PwnAdventure3/README.md

 ### File Integrity

-Check if the archive was corrupted
+Check if the archive is corrupted

 ```bash
 $ md5sum pwn3.tar.gz